volatiletech/abcweb/README.md

 ABCWeb was heavily inspired by Rails for its ease-of-use, flexibility, and development speed.
 The goal of this project is to make developing a web app in Go just as painless.
+We've tried to remain as unopinionated as possible to make ABCWeb suited for many different application types, and our big selling point is the packages we've chosen, which we believe are the clear leaders in the eco-system.

 Getting started is as simple as running the `abcweb new` command which will generate you a new Go web app that comes working out of the box.